MilesCranmer/research_match/README.md

 # Research match
 Filters a list of names by research interest.
-Good for conferences.
+Good for massive conferences.

 Works by:
 - Downloading N recent abstracts from each author in a list of names